-• Safety induction and policy discussion, including simple safety procedures like hanging on to rails when going up or down stairs and wearing appropriate footwear
+1. Safety induction and policy discussion, including simple safety procedures like hanging on to rails when going up or down stairs and wearing appropriate footwear First aid course - so people know what to do when they sprain and ankle, strain a muscle

-• First aid course - so people know what to do when they sprain and ankle, strain a muscle, herniate a disc
+າ First aid course - so people know what to do when they sprain and ankle, strain a muscle, Ζ. herniate a disc

-- Manual handling seminar - Work station assessment and set-up - Musculo-skeletal health seminar - Stress Management seminar - Information pamphlets, posters, books, audio files and videos - Yearly specific joint assessment - Yearly ten point musculo-skeletal risk screen - Musculo-skeletal Clinical Diagnostic Assessment for people at risk - Diagnostic imaging for people with pre-existing conditions - Diagnostic imaging when people submit any sort of claim for joint and muscle pain - Pro-Active Rehab program for musculo-skeletal and stress claims for people at risk and people on workers compensation - Daily strength and flexibility exercise program for all staff.
+- 3. Manual handling seminar - 4.
+Work station assessment and set-up - 5.
+Musculo-skeletal health seminar - 6.
+Stress Management seminar - Information pamphlets, posters, books, audio files and videos - Yearly specific joint assessment - Yearly ten point musculo-skeletal risk screen - Musculo-skeletal Clinical Diagnostic Assessment for people at risk - Diagnostic imaging for people with pre-existing conditions - Diagnostic imaging when people submit any sort of claim for joint and muscle pain - Pro-Active Rehab program for musculo-skeletal and stress claims for people at risk and people - on workers compensation - Daily strength and flexibility exercise program for all staff.